LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 If the action method defines some parameters, all these parameter values will be searched for in the request URI, either extracted from the URI path itself, or from the query string.

 ```
-# Extract the page parameter from the path
+# Extract the page parameter from the path.
 GET   /:page                controllers.Application.show(page)
 ```

 Or:

 ```
-# Extract the page parameter from the queryString
+# Extract the page parameter from the query string.
 GET   /page                 controllers.Application.show(page)
 ```